jbaicoianu/janus-custom-components/README.md

 # janus-custom-components

-A collection of various Janus custom elements.
+A collection of various Janus custom components for developers to experiment with.
+The custom entity system, ECS for short, allows developers to define their own complex object types.

+Check the [Reference](https://github.com/jbaicoianu/janusweb/wiki/Scripting-Support-2.0) for more info.

 [Media](https://github.com/madjin/janus-custom-components/blob/master/media/index.md)